 The taxonomy was also an issue that required working with the team on.
 The search and filtering is industry specific so it was necessary to understand expectations.

 Designers upload items here.
 The process was streamlined to be as simple as possible and still allow customized details.

 Below are rough designs, not refined visuals.
-I didn't do full wireframes, instead created a simple kit of ui elements and created pages with those.
-There were several investor presentations I had to prepare prototypes for and this proved the quickest way to work.
+I didn't do full wireframes, instead created a simple kit of UI elements and then crafted pages with those.

 Created a curated entry to the site that allows the WHOYOUARE Pro team to showcase exciting designs, while encouraging the brand aesthetic.

 Created an extensive nav to highlight the detailed options on the site.
 Edited and organized a long list of categories and keywords the team had put together to create a menu that allowed for easy access to narrow or broad results.
 Created a set of rules for menu items the applied unique filters for each menu selection.

 Created an ad module for featured designers that could generate revenue and highlight designers whose aesthetic best represents the WhoYouAre brand.
 Provided multiple grid views are available so stylists can view items large or small.

 Items can be added directly to the user's project folders and favorites or users can go to the product page for more details.